Types of stem cell transplants

 There are two types of stem cell transplantation:

-Autologous transplant: cells are harvested from the patient's own bone marrow before chemotherapy and are replaced after cancer treatment.
+Cells are harvested from the patient's own bone marrow before chemotherapy and are replaced after cancer treatment.
 These are used most often to treat diseases like lymphoma and myeloma.
 They have little to no risk of rejection or graft versus host disease (GVHD) and are therefore safer than allogeneic transplants.

-Allogeneic transplant: stem cells come from a donor whose tissue most closely matches the patient.
+Stem cells come from a donor whose tissue most closely matches the patient.
 These cells can also come from umbilical cord blood extracted from the placenta after birth and saved in special cord blood banks for future use.
 MD Anderson's Cord Blood Bank actively seeks donations of umbilical cords.

 Allogeneic transplants are often used to treat diseases that involve bone marrow, such as leukemia.
 Unlike autologous transplants, they generate a new immune system response to fight cancer.
 Their downside is an increased risk of rejection or GVHD.